Music of the Dead Space series

 The music of the Dead Space media franchise, created by Visceral Games (originally EA Redwood Shores) and published by Electronic Arts around a series of survival horror video games, was mainly composed by Jason Graves.
 Graves composed the music for all mainline entries in the series and the majority of spin-off titles.
-Other composers have been involved in the series; Grave's recurring collaborator Rod Abernethy acted as an early advisor for the titular first game, James Hannigan co-composed the score for Dead Space 3, while Seth Podowitz and Christopher Tin were the respective composers for the movies Dead Space: Downfall and Dead Space: Aftermath.
+Other composers have been involved in the series; Grave's recurring collaborator Rod Abernethy acted as an early advisor for the titular first game, James Hannigan co-composed the score for Dead Space 3, while the 2023 remake of the first game combined original music with contributions by Trevor Gureckis.
+Scores for the movies Dead Space: Downfall and Dead Space: Aftermath were respectively composed were Seth Podowitz and Christopher Tin.

 The original Dead Space was scored to sound unconventional by standards of the time, drawing inspiration from the work of Christopher Young and the score of The Shining.
 For Dead Space 2, Graves expanded the orchestral elements, and incorporated a string quartet to represent protagonist Isaac Clarke.
 For Dead Space 3, Graves maintained his style while incorporating action themes, while Hannigan composed music to advance its narrative and be distinct from Graves's tracks.
-Each mainline entry has received digital soundtrack album releases.
+Each mainline entry, including the remake, has received digital soundtrack album releases.
 Reception of the music has been generally positive, with Graves being nominated for multiple awards for his work on Dead Space and Dead Space 2.

 Overview

 The Dead Space series was produced by Visceral Games (originally EA Redwood Shores).
 The titular first game, released in 2008, began production two years before.
 The concept was based on series creator Glen Schofield's wish to create the most frightening horror game possible.
 It was supported by a wider multimedia narrative, originally referred to as "IP cubed" and later as a "trans-media franchise".
 Following the original's success, multiple spin-off titles followed.
 The next two mainline entries were Dead Space 2 (2011), and Dead Space 3 (2013).
-While a fourth game was planned, the commercial failure of Dead Space 3 and the closure of Visceral Games brought the series to a close.
+While a fourth game was planned, the commercial failure of Dead Space 3 and the closure of Visceral Games caused the series to go dormant.

 The music for the Dead Space series was primarily composed by Jason Graves.
 He had a background in classical music and composition for film and television before debuting in video games.
 Graves would go on to work on the next two mainline Dead Space entries, and all the spin-off titles (Dead Space: Extraction, Dead Space Ignition, Dead Space Mobile).
 His work on Dead Space 3 was in collaboration with James Hannigan.
 The music for the animated direct-to-video spin-off Dead Space: Downfall was composed by Seth Podowitz.
 For the later movie Dead Space: Aftermath, the score was composed by Christopher Tin, who was told to emulate Grave's musical style.
+A remake of the first game was released in 2023 from Motive Studios.
+For the remake, additional music was created by Trevor Gureckis, a film composer known for several collaborations with M. Night Shyamalan.